-The Foundation entered into a deferred bonus compensation plan during 2014 in which the Foundation agreed to pay the Executive a deferred bonus upon achievement of terms outlined in the plan of continued employment, payable on January 1, 2024.
+The Foundation entered into a deferred bonus compensation plan during 2014 in which the Foundation agreed to pay the Executive a deferred bonus upon achievement of terms outlined in the plan of continued employment, payable in 2024.
 An annual base amount is awarded which is adjusted based on the return of the Foundation for that specific year.
 The Foundation has accrued a liability based on the service rendered since inception and will continue to accrue a liability over the expected service period.
-As of December 31, 2022 and 2021, the accrual totaled \$203,483 and \$231,778, respectively.
+As of December 31, 2023 and 2022, the accrual totaled \$258,240 and \$203,483, respectively.